base-org/web/apps/base-docs/docs/tools/node-providers.md

 ## DRPC

-[DRPC](https://drpc.org/) offers access to distributed network of independent third-party partners and public nodes for Base.
+[DRPC](https://drpc.org/) offers access to a distributed network of independent third-party partners and public nodes for Base.
 They provide a free tier that allows for an unlimited amount of requests over public nodes, or a paid tier which provides access to all providers, as well as other additional features.

 #### Supported Networks